daniel-lerch/psmodules/README.md

 Database Server are installed to `%LOCALAPPDATA%\Programs\Database Servers\`.

 ### Storage
-This module was developed for power users who are missing some GNU core utils on their Windows system.
+This module is for power users who are missing some GNU core utils on their Windows system.

 Functions
 - `Clear-PhysicalDrive -Number <drive number>` (requires elevated permissions)
 - `Remove-CorruptedFiles -Path <folder> ...`

+### Webfilter
+This module is for people who want to play around with filter lists.

+Functions
+- `Test-DnsServer`